 In short, technical support resolves technical issues that can stop a company’s business processes dead in their tracks.
 Its services include:

-Put another way, technical support reduces the downtime due to disrupted IT services,
+Put another way, technical support reduces the downtime due to disrupted IT services, maximizes system uptime and resolves end-user problems, system incidents, and technical issues.

 What types of organizations use technical support?
 All kinds of companies use this tool.
 These organizations include everyone from Fortune500 companies to small and medium-size firms—and everything in between.